react-boilerplate/react-boilerplate/docs/README.md

 #### Performance testing

-With the production server running (i.e. while `$ npm run serve` is running in another tab), enter `$ npm run pagespeed` to run Google PageSpeed Insights and get a performance check right in your terminal!
+With the production server running (i.e. while `$ npm run start:production` is running in another tab), enter `$ npm run pagespeed` to run Google PageSpeed Insights and get a performance check right in your terminal!

 #### Browser testing

-`$ npm run serve` makes your locally-running app globally available on the web via a temporary URL: great for testing on different devices, client demos, etc!
+`$ npm run start:tunnel` makes your locally-running app globally available on the web via a temporary URL: great for testing on different devices, client demos, etc!

 #### Unit testing